-These Apple Cinnamon Oat Flour Scones have crisp cinnamon-sugar tops with bits of sweet apple peeking through.
-Healthier than traditional scones, these are oil-free, lightly sweet, and very satisfying thanks to fiber-rich oat flour.
+These Apple Cinnamon Scones have crisp cinnamon-sugar tops with bits of sweet apple peeking through.
+Healthier than traditional scones, these are dairy-free, oil-free, lightly sweet, and very satisfying thanks to oat flour.
 Try them drizzled with the easy maple glaze and dunked in a tall glass of almond milk!
-Vegan, oil-free and gluten-free.

 Maybe calling these "scones" is a bit of a stretch, but I'm doing it anyway because look!
 They're in the classic American scone shape!
 Isn't that sugary, textured, triangle of baked goodness just BEGGING you to pick it up and take a bite?